-10. Outsourcing and the potential loss of control
+11. Outsourcing and the potential loss of control

 Any company operating in a high-growth industry is likely to have at least one system that is mission critical.
 The very basic data processing needs of these companies is so great that they necessitate the use of IT, thus making these systems critical to the successful operation of the business.
 An enlightening exercise for management is to try to imagine that the various information systems have been turned off.
 What effect would that have on the organization?
 What products or services could no longer be offered?
 What information would no longer be available?
-The interconnectedness of these systems and their intrinsic worth to the company's business processes should become While soon apparent. management does not need to understand the technical details of company systems, it is critical for senior personnel to understand the exposure that the company faces with respect to information technology.
+The interconnectedness of these systems and their intrinsic worth to the company's business processes should soon become apparent.
+While management does not need to understand the technical details of company systems, it is critical for senior personnel to understand the exposure that the with company faces respect to information technology.

-11. The business life cycle
+12. The business life cycle

 It is difficult to identify exactly which stage of its life cycle a high-growth company is in, since these stages tend to overlap.
 However, lifecycle information can be used to help management predict the firm's short-term and longer-term needs and the actions that should be taken now.
-Management must keep the firm's growth requirements in mind when considering information technology needs.
+Flexibility is kev.
+Management must keep the firm's growth requirements in mind when considering information technoloav needs.
 Systems that are installed should be able to grow as the firm grows.
-Difficult management decisions regarding the advisability of building proprietary versus buying off-the-shelf systems incorporating essential solutions, or system functionality versus 'nice but not necessary' features, must be made so that future choices are not significantly constrained by a short-term outlook.
+Difficult management decisions regarding the advisability of building proprietary systems versus buying off-the-shelf solutions, or incorporating essential system functionality versus 'nice but not necessary' features, must be made so that future choices are not significantly constrained by a short-term outlook.

-12. Conclusion
+Conclusion

 A rapid-growth enterprise faces many unique management challenges.
 The management environment is constantly changing and the leadership roles rapidly evolving.
 There is a need to maintain a strong, innovative culture despite a constant influx of new employees and an ever-expanding product line that must be developed in the face of limited resources.
 Amidst this apparent chaos lies a unique set of information-technology management challenges.
-These are clustered around the issues of maintaining flexibility, communicating and the need to make key decisions early in the growth of the company.
-Information technology represents a that demands senior critical area management's attention.
-Failure to strategic adequately manage this resource can be disastrous.
+These are around the issues clustered of maintaining flexibility, communicating and the need to make key decisions early in the growth of the company.
+Information technology represents a critical area that demands senior management's attention.
+Failure to adequately manage this strategic resource can be disastrous.